abpframework/abp/docs/en/Community-Articles/2023-04-15-Converting-Create-Edit-Modal-To-Page/POST.md

 # BooksComponent

 This is the main component of the books management.
-Create & Update operations are done in this page.
-So we'll remove create & update operations from this page and move a separate angular component for each operation.
+The create & update operations are done in this page.
+So we'll remove the create & update operations from this page and move a separate angular component for each operation.
 Each component will be a page.

-- Remove Create & Update modal on template
+- Remove the Create & Update modal on template

   ![remove-modal](images/books-remove-modals.png)

-- Modify **NewBook** button with a link to **CreateBookComponent** page.
+- Modify the **NewBook** button with a link to the **CreateBookComponent** page.

   ```html
   <button